pieterocp/daemonizable-command/README.md

 The first 3 iterations may be unstable in terms of memory usage, but after that it should be stable. *Even a slight increase of memory usage will crash your daemon over time!*

 If you see an increase/stable/decrease loop you're probably save.
-It could be the garabage collector not cleaning up, you can fix this by using unset on variables to cleanup the memory yourself.
+It could be the garbage collector not cleaning up, you can fix this by using unset on variables to cleanup the memory yourself.

 ### Busting some myths
 Calling `gc_collect_cycles()` will not help to resolve leaks.
 PHP will cleanup memory right in time all by itself, calling this method may slow down leaking memory, but will not solve it.
 Also it makes spotting leaks harder, so just don't use it.